derek-watson14/azure-blog-cspb-3112/_posts/2025-02-12-blob-storage.md

 *Methodology: For each learning objective in each module, write a short summary demonstrating knowledge matching the objective as learned in the course.*

+## Post-course review

+Learned a lot about Azure Storage in this course.
+The most interesting topic I dove into that was new to me was the existence of rules-based lifecycle policies.
+I knew there were different access tiers with different pricing, but I did not know that you could transition blobs between them dynamically.
+I found that to be a really cool feature and went and looked at my orgs storage accounts, which is one of our biggest expenses on the cloud.
+Unfortunately most of our accounts are holding Page Blobs acting as disks for VMs, and those need to stay in Hot tier.

+I was also not super familiar with the C# client library.
+I think I would need to delve a bit more into the docs to use it properly but that was a nice introduction.
+Finally, it was also interesting to learn that blob/container metadata correspondeds to HTTP headers, so it can be accessed in any environment.

 *Course notes by module start below*

 <hr/>